VioletGiraffe/cppcheck-vs-addin/README.md

 # Visual Studio integration add-in for Cppcheck

+This project is archived because I'm no longer interested in using or maintaining it.
+Feel free to fork and continue the development.

 [![Build status](https://ci.appveyor.com/api/projects/status/8qe1iy0ook8rme9o?svg=true)](https://ci.appveyor.com/project/VioletGiraffe/cppcheck-vs-addin)

 [Cppcheck](http://cppcheck.sourceforge.net/) is a C and C++ source code static analysis tool.